OpenThaiGPT/openthaigpt-pretraining/src/model/experiments/lion_experiment/README.md

 ## Experiment steps

 1. Intilize GPT2 model weight from scratch, and resize token embedding to align with selected tokenizer.
-2. Train from scratch with 4 \* A100 GPUs for 1 hours with selected optimizer.
+2. Train from scratch with 4 \* A100 GPUs for 1 hours with selected optimizer (TBD).
 3. Change optimizer and do 1,2 again
 4. Repeat 1-3 again but change the optimizer
 5. Analyze perplexity of the optimizer choice